Trusted Tree Removal & Tree Service Experts in Kenosha, WI

 Certified Arborist Placement & Early Tree Establishment

-Planting is only the beginning, long-term success depends on how well a tree establishes during its first 1–3 years, when root development, trunk stabilization, and environmental adaptation are most critical.
-Research supported by the International Society of Arboriculture consistently shows that improper planting depth is one of the leading causes of premature tree decline, particularly when root flares are buried too deeply and oxygen flow to roots becomes restricted.
-In Kenosha’s heavier soils, poor drainage can amplify this stress, causing slow decline that may not become visible until years later.
+The first 1–3 years after planting are critical for root establishment and long-term tree performance.
+Research supported by the International Society of Arboriculture shows improper planting depth is one of the leading causes of premature tree decline, particularly when buried root flares restrict oxygen flow.
+In Kenosha's clay-heavy soils, poor drainage can increase root stress over time.

 Stump Removal & Root-Zone Preparation Before Replanting